SparkleNetworks/SparkleNetworks/docs/6101-NetworkRootApi-Request.md

 We can provide you base code for C#.
 If you write a SDK for our API, we would be glad to add a link in this list for others to use.

 * C# API client is coming...
+* There are example C# code in the `NetworkRootApiClient` class of the `Sparkle.ApiClients` project.

 API keys